dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 Next, pull the image from the registry you pushed your image to, on an ARM32 device (like a Pi).

-Update the path locations, registry, and user names to the ones you are using.
+> Note: The instructions use example values that need to be changed to for your environment, specifically the password location, and the user account.
+More simply, make sure to change "rich" and "richlander" to something else.

 ### Using Azure Container Registry (ACR)